 “My two sons adored Harrington’s Sports & Adventure Camp and came home every day tired, slightly muddy – and smiling.
 Just the way kids should be in the summertime.
 We’ve recommended this camp to everyone we know, and we’ll be coming back again summer after summer.”

-During college, I began to participate in many outdoor adventure activities such as white water rafting, kayaking, rock climbing, mountain biking and hiking.
-Such pursuits led me to become a lead instructor at an adventure camp.
-It was a great experience to see the different challenges that are offered and unique values that are instilled by adventure activities.
-Students develop deep levels of trust and teamwork while they are conquering fears and rising to challenges, more so than in traditional sports.
-It also gave me the opportunity to see where adventure activities are lacking compared to sports, primarily in the area of aerobic activity and cardiovascular endurance.
-I firmly believe that a great summer camp should have a daily balance between the two.
+Children develop deep levels of trust and self confidence while they are conquering fears and rising to challenges, more so than in traditional sports.
+As a career coach and PE teacher, I was able to see where adventure activities are lacking compared to sports, primarily in the area of aerobic activity and cardiovascular endurance.
+I firmly believe that a great summer camp should have a daily balance of different types of activities.

-A soccer coach for more than two decades, Pierson has coached successful teams at the adult amateur level in the NoVa/Metro Hispanic Leagues, youth travel, youth rec, high school boys, high school girls, and more recently has served as a Volunteer Assistant for the Howard University Women’s Program.
-Coach Pierson maintains a website for “all things soccer,” found at strikepartner.com.
+A soccer coach for more than two decades, “Stu” has coached successful teams at the adult amateur level in Metro Leagues, youth travel, youth Rec, High School boys, High School girls, and more recently has served as a Volunteer Assistant for the Howard University Women’s Program.
 A lifelong player, Pierson competed in college for the nationally ranked, University of the South “Sewanee” Tigers.
 Coach Pierson holds a NSCAA Advanced National Diploma as well as a USSF C License.